This post may have affiliate links. Read my full disclosure policy here.

 Station Seven is known for its clean and minimalist WordPress themes, designed for creative entrepreneurs.
 I’ve been using Station Seven WordPress themes for years.
 In fact, this website you’re on right now is designed with a theme from Station Seven.

 Restored 316 is known for its feminine WordPress themes that are perfect for creative entrepreneurs and bloggers who have online shops.
-If you want your blog looking more like a website (than a blog), if you know what I’m saying, I highly recommend Restored 316.
+If you want you offer services or sell products alongside your blog, I highly recommend Restored 316.

 How to Install your WordPress theme